 MAIN RULES OF A SIMPLE KETO DIET MENU

 The following foods are included in a ketogenic diet: In order to stay in ketosis, it’s necessary that you cut off all carbs from your diet.
 Your carbohydrate intake should be maintained to a minimum of 20 grams net carbs per day.
 The less carbs you consume, the better your body will be at producing ketones because of this.
 To begin, maintaining tabs on your carb intake may be useful.

 Don't worry; nothing is off limits on the ketogenic diet.
 Carbohydrate "investment" refers to the way you choose to use your carbs.
 Avoiding the following foods may help you stay within the macronutrient limits of the keto diet:

 - Low-fat dairy products

-- Added sugars and sweeteners
+- Sugar alternatives and artificial sweeteners